-P-traps are often installed on air conditioner condensate drains to prevent air leaks.
-P-traps are designed to allow condensate to flow from the equipment while simultaneously preventing air leakage into or out of the unit.
-To prevent air leakage, the height of the water “h” (left figure above) in the trap must exceed the pressure created by the air handler with respect to the ambient environment, otherwise the water will be displaced and air will leak out of the trap.
+With origins dating back to the early 1900s, P-traps are often installed on air conditioner condensate drains to seal against air leaks.
+The intended purpose of the p-trap is to allow condensate to flow from the equipment while simultaneously preventing air leakage into or out of the unit.
+To prevent air leakage, the height of the water “h” (image above) in the trap must exceed the pressure created by the air handler with respect to ambient environment, otherwise the water will be displaced, and air will leak through the trap.
 Condensate to fill the trap is only generated when the air conditioning is operating and the evaporator coil temperature is below the return air dew point.
-Therefore, unless the traps are sufficiently tall to hold condensate for months at a time, the trap will likely dry out and leak air during winter and spring/fall seasons, a problem that is exacerbated in dry climates.
+Therefore, unless the traps are sufficiently tall to hold condensate for months at a time, the trap will likely dry out and leak air during winter and shoulder seasons, a problem that is exacerbated in dry climates.
 In these instances, heated and cooled air is lost to the outdoors, wasting energy.

 The HVAC Air-trap from Des Champs Technologies is designed to eliminate air leakage from condensate drainpipes and reduce the space required for the trap.
-An example version of a trap is shown in the figure to the right (above).
-While there are designs that operate in negative and positive pressure orientations, the example in the above figure is for an air handler that operates at negative pressure with respect to the environment.
+An example version of a trap is shown in the above image (right).
+While there are designs of the trap that operate in negative and positive pressure orientations, the example in the image is for an air handler that operates at negative pressure with respect to the environment.
 When no condensate is present, the negative air pressure pulls the lightweight ball against a seal to reduce leakage.
 When condensate is present, the water pressure moves the ball so that the water can drain.

 Laboratory Testing and Analytical Model